-2018-19 2019-20
+2019-20 2020-21

 £'000 £'000

-22,476 Balance at start of the year 26,055
+26,055 Balance at start of the year 32,501

-0 Additions 4,391
+4,391 Additions 0

-3,579 Net gains from fair value adjustments 822
+822 Net gains from fair value adjustments (772)

-0 Assets reclassified to Property Plant & Equipment 1,233
+1,233 Assets reclassified to Property Plant & Equipment 638

-26,055 Balance at end of the year 32,501
+32,501 Balance at end of the year 32,367

 The Council's Investment Properties consist of commercial properties let at market rents.
 There are no quoted prices for identical properties, and also no significant observable values for similar properties.
-Values have therefore been assessed under Level 3 of the Fair Value hierarchy, both at the start and end of the financial year.
+Values have therefore been assessed under Level 3 of the Fair Value hierarchy (see Note 2.9 above), both at the start and end of the financial year.
 They are measured using the income approach, by means of the discounted cash flow method, where the discounted cash flows from the properties are discounted (using a market-derived discount rate) to establish the present value of the net income stream.
 In all cases the highest and best use for these assets is their current use.